jaanli/jaan.io/_posts/2013-07-19-smoked-salmon-open-faced-sandwich.md

 * Freshly ground pepper

 ###Instructions
 Toast the bread.
-Finely dice the shallots and thinly slice the smoked salmon (if not pre-sliced).
+Finely dice the shallots, onions, or green onions.

-Liberally butter the toasted bread, cover with slices of smoked salmon, and sprinkle with lemon juice.
-Loosely cover with the diced shallots, and sprinkle with capers.
-Pour about 1 tbsp of olive oil onto the center of the sandwich, then scatter with some sea salt flakes and top with some ground pepper.
+Liberally butter the toasted bread, and cover the entirety of the toast's surface with a single layer of smoked salmon.
+Sprinkle the sheet of salmon with lemon juice.

+Evenly cover with the diced shallots and capers in roughly a 3:1 ratio of onions to capers.

+Pour a decent amount (about 1 tablespoon) of olive oil onto the sandwich.
+Scatter sea salt flakes and finish it with some ground pepper.

-This is easiest to eat with knife and fork; serve with a glass of wine or whole milk depending on the time of day.
+This is easiest to eat with knife and fork due to the olive oil.
+Serve with a glass of wine or whole milk depending on the time of day.

 [^1]: Aim to buy fresh 'chunk' smoked salmon (ideally, never frozen).
 Slice it with a sharp knife to your preferred thickness.
 This allows you to achiveve thinner slices than the pre-sliced smoked salmon from normal grocery stores.